-In the early fall of last year, I was invited to view this Magnificent Jewel with a couple of friends and jewelers, Tom Herman and Leila Tai.
-The Newark Museum had recently purchased Ada Rehan’s Morning Glory Brooch, and Ulysses Dietz the Chief Curator of the museum was kind enough to have us visit and view the brooch first hand.
+Last year, I was invited to view this Magnificent Jewel with a couple of friends and jewelers, Tom Herman and Leila Tai.
+The Newark Museum had recently purchased Ada Rehan’s, Morning Glory, Plique a Jour Brooch.
+Ulysses Dietz, the Chief Curator of the museum was kind enough to have us visit and view the brooch first hand.

-You can see how small the hinge is with the large flower bloom combination, allowing the bloom to move easily.
+First you can see the small the hinge with the large flower bloom combination.
+Thus allowing the bloom to move easily.

-Above is a small screw showing, and below, the last two buds have a joint also to keep them in a dangling motion.
+Second above is a small screw showing, besides below, the last two buds have a joint thus keeping them in a dangling motion.

-The colors of enamel flow softly and gently along the chased gold stems while filling large open cells on reoccurring surface curves and accomplishing beautiful gradation of color changes.
+Lastly, the colors of enamel flow softly and gently along the chased gold stems.
+While filling large open cells on reoccurring surface curves the artist accomplished beautiful gradation of color.
 The result is outstanding!

 The metal of the leaves measured 1.5mm and the average thickness of the flowers were .83mm.
 The stem was 2mm and the enamel average was .35mm.
-Not much enamel to get the color changes you see here!
+Not much space for enamels to get the color changes you see here!
+An amazing job!

 The curves of the pin back follow the stem structure of the jewel.
 It attaches to the stem with this nut and bolt finding you see above.
 On the opposite end is the hinge, fitting in the loop before the nut and bolt is attached to the stem.
 Pictured below.

-Here you can see the top of the screw that is the clasp for the pin tip.
+Now you see the top of the screw that is the clasp for the pin tip.

-You probably notice the extra jumpring on the stem.
-There is one at each end for the chased and enameled necklace to attach.
+And to conclude the jump rings on each the stem are perfectly placed for the chased and enameled necklace to attach.

 The Newark Museum 49Washington St. Newark, NJ 07102